stibinator/DuAEF_Duik_Docs/src/docs/structure-tools.md

 ## ![Toggle Icon](img/duik-icons/toggle-icon-r.png) Toggle Edit Mode

-!!! hint
 *Toggle edit mode* (*Standard* and *Expert* mode) disables the parenting of all the children of the selected *Structure element* to be able to move it without affecting the other elements.

 1. Select some *Structure elements*
 2. Click the ***Toggle edit mode*** button